 Degree validation requires 72 semester credits in the course of study and completion of the degree validation process.
 Degree validation requires that a candidate: (a) develop and defend a research proposal, (b) gather and analyze data, and (c) write and defend a dissertation.
-Candidates are required to attend a Graduate Colloquy that includes a peer research defense, professional interface, postdoctoral research proposal, and a religion and society interface.
-All academic and financial obligations must be fulfilled for the program of study in order for a degree validation to be issued.
+All academic and financial obligations must be fulfilled for the program of study in order for a degree validation letter to be issued.
+A student must request in writing a letter of degree validation from the OGS Dean of Faculty.
+The Validation Letter and Official Transcript can be provided upon request.
+Official transcripts must be requested from the Registrar (registrar@ogs.edu).

-Degree Day
+20. Degree Day

-Omega tradition and policy require that degrees are awarded only in præsentia (physically present to receive).
-All candidates are required to graduate in præsentia, participate in Graduate Colloquy scheduled for degree candidates, and present a post-doctoral research proposal for induction into the Omega Society of Scholars.
-Participation in commencement exercises requires the candidate to reach completion a minimum of 30 days prior to the date of graduation.
+Omega tradition and policy require that degrees be awarded only in præsentia (physically present to receive).
+All doctoral candidates are required to graduate in præsentia, participate in Graduate Colloquy scheduled for degree candidates, and present a post-doctoral research proposal for induction into the Omega Society of Scholars.